 I am a PhD candidate in the Music Cognition Lab, part of the Cognitive Science Research Group at QMUL.
-My research aims to better understand why we enjoy listening to music, by attempting to predict pleasurable moments in music, using behavioural and computational methods.
-I am particularly interested in the effects of musical expectancy on aesthetic responses.
+My research aims to better understand why we enjoy listening to music, by attempting to predict the occurrence of pleasurable moments in music, using behavioural, physiological, and computational methods.
+I am particularly interested in the effects of expectancy on chills in music.

 I am the recipient of an EPSRC + AHRC studentship provided by the Centre for Doctoral Training in Media and Arts Technology to conduct my research under the supervision of Dr Marcus Pearce and Dr Emmanouil Benetos.